 For Renal Impairment:

-Enalaprilat should be administered IV push undiluted over at least 5 minutes or as an infusion diluted in up to 50 milliliters of D5W or 0.9% NaCl.
+Enalaprilat administration should be via IV push undiluted over at least 5 minutes or as an infusion diluted in up to 50 milliliters of D5W or 0.9% NaCl.
 Avoid salt substitutes or a potassium-rich diet.
-A dose no greater than 0.625 mg over 5 minutes should be administered in patients with heart failure or hyponatremia, and in patients undergoing intensive diuresis, an increase in diuretic dose or renal dialysis.
+A dose no greater than 0.625 mg over 5 minutes should be administered in patients with heart failure or hyponatremia, and patients undergoing intensive diuresis, an increase in diuretic dose, or renal dialysis.

 These adverse reactions may also be associated with enalapril because enalapril undergoes biotransformation to enalaprilat.